Zheleznogorsk, Krasnoyarsk Krai: History

-It was established in 1950 for the production of weapons-grade plutonium.
+The town was established in 1950 for the production of weapons-grade plutonium.
 The history of the town and the associated defense complex are intertwined.
 In 1959, the government created the eastern office of OKB-1 (later known as NPO PM) under the supervision of M. F. Reshetnev.
 Defense plants included nuclear facilities built within caverns excavated in the granite mountain on the northern edge of the city, as well as space research enterprises.

 It was a closed city until President Boris Yeltsin decreed in 1992 that such places could use their historical names.
 Before then, the town had not appeared on any official maps.
 As is the tradition with Soviet towns containing secret facilities, "Krasnoyarsk-26" is actually a P.O.
 Box number and implies that the place is located some distance from the city of Krasnoyarsk.
 The town was also known as Soctown, Iron City, the Nine, and Atom Town.

 Administrative and municipal status

-Within the framework of administrative divisions, it is, together with five rural localities, incorporated as the closed administrative-territorial formation of Zheleznogorsk—an administrative unit with the status equal to that of the districts.
-As a municipal division, the closed administrative-territorial formation of Zheleznogorsk is incorporated as Zheleznogorsk Urban Okrug.
+Within the framework of administrative divisions, it is, together with five rural localities, incorporated as the "closed administrative-territorial formation of Zheleznogorsk", an administrative unit with the status equal to that of the districts.
+As a municipal division, the closed administrative-territorial formation of Zheleznogorsk is incorporated as "Zheleznogorsk Urban Okrug".

-Settlements under juridistion of "CATF Zheleznogorsk" include: Zheleznogorsk, Dodonovo, Podgorny, Novy Put, Тартат and Shivera.
+Settlements under juridistion of "CATF Zheleznogorsk" include: Zheleznogorsk, Dodonovo, Podgorny, Novy Put, Tartat and Shivera.

 Geography

-Zheleznogorsk is located 35 km north of Krasnoyarsk, in the foothills of the Atamanovsky ridge, the spurs of the Sayan Mountains.
+Zheleznogorsk is located 35 km north of Krasnoyarsk, in the foothills of the Atamanovsky Ridge, the spurs of the Sayan Mountains.
 The climate of the city, as in Krasnoyarsk, is Dfb according to Köppen.
-The average annual temperature is 2.2 °C (36 °F).
-The city is located far from the southern border of permafrost.
+The average annual temperature is 2.2 °C or 36 °F. The city is located far from the southern border of permafrost due to the warmer climate than in most of Eastern Siberia.
 Mixed forests grow in the city itself, with a predominance of conifers, especially in mountainous areas.
+The city is also partially located in the steppe zone.
+Due to the high continentality of the climate, there are large temperature differences during the day and at night, as well as between winter and summer.
+At the same time, daytime temperatures are often higher than the average in Siberia, and nighttime temperatures from time to time are below average.
+The period with a positive daily average temperature slightly exceeds the period with a negative one.